miguel-perez/smoothState.js/README.md

 ### `href`
 Url of the content that is currently displayed.

+### `load(url)`
+Loads the contents of a url into our container.

 ### `cache`
 Variable that stores pages after they are requested.

-### `load(url)`
-Loads the contents of a url into our container.

 ### `fetch(url)`
-Fetches the contents of a url and stores it in the 'cache' variable.
+Fetches the contents of a url and stores it.

+### `clear(url)`
+Clears a given page from the cache, if no url is provided it will clear the entire cache.

 ### `toggleAnimationClass(classname)`
 This method is **deprecated** and will be removed in version 0.6.0.
 It was used to restart css animations while toggling a specific class, such as `.is-existing`.
 This proved to be an unreliable way to handle restarting css animtions since there's no way to define when we want the class to be removed.
 Use `restartCSSAnimations()` instead, and add or remove the animation classes on the appropiate callbacks.